JanZaion/cosmic-deals-portal/SETUP.md

 AZURE_AD_REDIRECT_URI=http://localhost:3000
 ```

 **Security Note**: These environment variables are NOT prefixed with `NEXT_PUBLIC_`, which means they remain secure on the server-side and are not exposed to the client-side JavaScript bundle.
-The application uses secure API routes to fetch these configurations from the server.
+The application uses a **staged authentication approach**:

+1. **Pre-Authentication**: Only Azure AD configuration is fetched (needed for login)
+2. **Post-Authentication**: Dynamics configuration is fetched only after successful authentication

+This ensures that sensitive Dynamics configuration is never exposed to unauthenticated users.

 Replace the placeholder values with your actual configuration.